glycerine/spin_paxos/README.md

 idempotent; locked-in.
 Notice that the local node doesn't know if the cat is alive or dead.
 It just follows the protocol.
-State is diffused, so local the status is a mystery until the learner gets a quorum of reports.
+State is diffused, so locally the chosen status remains a mystery until the learner gets a quorum of reports.

 The Paxos protocol prevents changing the value once chosen.
 Interestingly, chosen